Concluding the Enquiry: Voluntary Restitution

 - the taxpayer has died and our right to assess is limited by TMA70/S40 (2) EM3271.

-- the taxpayer submitted a correct return (or accounts) at the proper time and we failed to act in time.
+- the taxpayer submitted a return (or accounts) at the proper time but we failed to open an enquiry in time.

 In such circumstances the expected offer cannot include these duties, or related interest and penalties.